go-go-golems/parka/pkg/doc/topics/07-parka-middlewares.md

 # Parka Middlewares for Parameter Extraction

 Parka provides powerful middlewares for extracting parameters from HTTP requests, specifically designed to work with Glazed commands.
-This guide explains how to use these middlewares to handle both URL query parameters and form data.
+This guide explains how to use these middlewares to handle URL query parameters, form data, and JSON POST requests.

 ## Overview

-The two main middlewares for parameter extraction are:
+The three main middlewares for parameter extraction are:

 1. `UpdateFromQueryParameters` - Extracts parameters from URL query strings
 2. `UpdateFromFormQuery` - Extracts parameters from form data, including file uploads
+3. `JSONBodyMiddleware` - Extracts parameters from JSON POST request bodies

 These middlewares are essential when exposing Glazed commands through HTTP endpoints, as they allow seamless translation of HTTP request data into Glazed command parameters.